 On Good Saturday, later on after the church, the whole family will gather around the table.
 All together will eat mageiritsa, the traditional Easter soup to indicate the end of the fasten period.
 If Christmas is incomplete without turkey in most countries, then Greek Easter is incomplete without lamb.

 On Holy Sunday, we celebrate the Resurrection of Jesus with great enthusiasm.
 Whole lambs are roasted over a fire pit for several hours, before being taken home for the family feast.
 Are you looking for an authentic experience?
 Join us and celebrate with us your Easter in Santorini.

 Where to spend your Easter in Santorini

-Holy Week and Easter stand out among the other festivals of the year for the participation of the inhabitants in the Divine Drama and the Resurrection.
-Holy Week on the island is full of smells and tastes.
+Holy Week and Easter, stand out among the other festivals of the year for the participation of the inhabitants in the Divine Drama and the Resurrection.
+This Week on the island is full of smells and tastes.
 The ovens do not stop baking buns, cookies and melitini (Easter sweet of Santorini).

-Of particular interest is The Holy Week in Oia, where the services take place in the church of Panagia Platsani square, with the miraculous icon of Panagia.
+Of particular interest is The Holy Week in Oia.
+The celebrations take place at Panagia Platsani square, with the miraculous icon of Panagia.
 On the night of the Resurrection, the fireworks create a unique spectacle in all the parishes of the island.